Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $CONNECTION_URL cruddur < $seed_path

 ```
-This db-seed script will run our `seed.sql` file that we created in `backend-flask/db` which contains:
+This db-seed script will run `seed.sql` file.
+Create it in `backend-flask/db` and input:

 ```sql
 -- this file was manually created